Vishnureddy466/bigData/README.md

 4. Transforming "Rate", "estimated_cost_for_2_ppl", "rest_type", "location", and "cuisines" columns.

-5. Encoding textual data using the LabelEncoder function
+5. Encoding textual data using the LabelEncoder function.